gclay12/reactdemo/README.md

 ## How to use

-run npm install then npm start to run in development server.
+run npm install to install dependancies. then npm start to run in development server.

 ## Front end development